Get

 How to Train Your Shih Tzu to (Happily) Stay Home by Themselves

 While you won’t be able to leave your Shih Tzu puppy for long stretches right away, you should introduce positive associations with being alone as soon as possible.
 Gradually working towards longer times apart should help the transition go smoothly.
 Here are some tips as you begin.
-You can also always consult your vet for an additional advice.
+You can also always consult a vet for additional advice and support.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!